Characters: Jo Jos Bizarre Adventure Part 4

 Nijimura Family Patriarch (Stand: Nijimura Family Patriarch's Stand)

-The father of the Nijimura brothers, the loss of the matriarch and descent into poverty made him abusive until coming into money sent by Dio.
-A seed implanted by Dio caused his body to mutate into a monstrous form, and later lose his ability to speak.
-This form would automatically heal any wounds inflicted.
-Keicho subsequently searched for a means to end his father's miserable life.
+The father of the Nijimura brothers.
+The loss of their mother and the family's descent into poverty made him abusive, but his financial problems were solved by joining Dio's henchmen.
+However, the flesh bud implant that came with this ran wild upon Dio's death, causing him to mutate into a monstrous form that would impair his intelligence and ability to speak and heal any wounds instantly.
+Keicho subsequently searches for a means to end his father's miserable life.

 Tamami Kobayashi (Stand: The Lock)